tlswg/tlswg.github.io/index.md

 The TLS protocols allows client/server applications to communicate over the Internet in a way that is designed to prevent eavesdropping, tampering, and message forgery.
-TLS is the connection oriented verions and DTLS is the connectionless variant; (D)TLS is often used to refer to both protocols.
+TLS is the connection-oriented verions and DTLS is the connectionless-oriented variant; (D)TLS is used to refer to both protocols.

 See [our charter](http://datatracker.ietf.org/wg/tls/charter/) for more details of the scope of the work.
 Additionally, you can also check our